jangeles001/Springboard-Capstone/fitsync-fitness-tracker/public/legal/termsofservice.md

 ## Limitation of Liability

-To the fullest extent permitted by law, **Active360** is not liable for damages arising from your use of the App.
+To the fullest extent permitted by law, **Fitsync** is not liable for damages arising from your use of the App.

 ---